Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 OPSEC & AI Fails

-Technology doing exactly what it was designed to do, with consequences nobody considered.
+Tech doing exactly what it was built to do, with consequences nobody thought about for even five seconds.

 🌀